kwk/docker-registry-setup/README.md

 cd docker-registry-setup

 # Fire up the registry and the auth server as containers
+# Notice that the docker registry is configured with a persistent storage volume
+# from the docker host, hence --force-recreate will not wipe this storage for you.
 docker-compose up -d --force-recreate

 # Pull an image from the offical docker hub that we want push to our own secured registry